TangLaoDA/Basic_DQN_for_maze/README.md

 ![image](https://github.com/TangLaoDA/Basic_Q_Learning/blob/master/image/4.png)
 In the basic q learning algorithm，we train a Q matrix.
 But in the basic DQN(Deep Q Learning Neural Networks) algorithm,we train a Q net.
 You can Optimize this algorithm.
-If you want to exchange ideas with me，you can add me to WeChat:zggcdbd.
+If you want to exchange ideas with me，you can add me to WeChat:zggcdbs.